Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Anti-distinguishability and common overlap between epistemic states

 In the framework of ontological models, the complete specification of observer-independent attributes of a physical system, or the `real state of affairs' \cite{cs} of that system, is described by an \textit{ontic state} $\lambda$, which belongs to an \textit{ontic state space} $\Lambda$.
 Once a preparation procedure is done, the system occupies a specific $\lambda$.
 However, owing to the lack of fine-tuning of the preparation process and/or the inherent randomness present in nature, the quantum description $\rho$ of the system corresponds to many probable ontic states.
 Thus, $\rho$ is associated with an \textit{epistemic state} $\{\mu(\lambda|\rho)\}$, a distribution over the ontic state space.

 Quantum mixed preparations are convex mixtures of pure states.
-For a given mixed state $\rho$, let one of its decomposition be $ \rho=\sum_ip_i|\psi_i\rangle\!\langle\psi_i|$.
+For a given mixed state $\varrho$, let one of its decompositions be $\{p_i;\psi_i\}_i\equiv \rho=\sum_ip_i|\psi_i\rangle\!\langle\psi_i|$, where $\{p_i\}_i$ are the convex coefficients and $\{\psi_i\}_i$ are the pure states.
 It is natural to assume that the corresponding epistemic state preserves this convexity, that is, \be \forall \lambda, \ \ \mu(\lambda|\rho)=\sum_ip_i\ \mu(\lambda|\psi_i). \ee Violation of this assumption would imply that the choice of preparing a mixed state is correlated with the ontic state $\lambda.$ Since a mixed state can be decomposed in infinitely many different ways, every mixed state has a corresponding set of epistemic states.
 Thus, here we make an important distinction between \textit{quantum mixed states} and \textit{quantum mixed preparations}.
-A density operator denotes a quantum mixed state $\rho$ and can be decomposed in various ways.
-On the other hand, a quantum mixed preparation denotes how the mixed state has been prepared and thus corresponds to one particular decomposition.
+A quantum mixed state $\varrho$ is an operator that acts on the system's Hilbert space and can have many different convex decompositions.
+On the other hand, a quantum mixed preparation denotes a particular convex decomposition of the mixed state, and thus corresponds to a fixed set of convex coefficients and pure states that feature in that decomposition.
+Henceforth in this article, we shall follow the aforementioned notation, where a mixed state shall be denoted by $\varrho$, and any particular decomposition of it would be denoted by $\rho$ followed by either an explicit mention of the set of convex coefficients and pure states $\{p_i;\psi_i\}_i$ or an equation of the form $\rho=\sum_ip_i|\psi_i\rangle\!\langle\psi_i|$.